Chapter 29 — The Sword in Stone

 "Of course," I muttered.
 "Of bloody course."

 Avalon Farm.
 My dog named Merlin.
-Summoned to another world.
+Summoned to another world as the Warden of Systems.
 And now, here, in the ruins of a forgotten temple, I just happened to stumble across a sword in the stone.
+If this were a client pitch, I'd call it narrative convergence.
+Avalon Farm.
+Merlin.
+Now Caliburn.
+Someone was building a brand, and I was the bloody logo.

 I laughed, sharp and humorless, the sound bouncing off the roots above.
 "This isn't clever," I whispered to the shadows.
 "This is cliché."